DanieleMDiNosse/Metaorders_PriceImpact/docs/metaorder_distributions.md

 ## Volatility signature plots

 `metaorder_computation.py` can generate **volatility signature plots** per ISIN when `RUN_SIGNATURE_PLOTS=True`:
+Optionally, set `N_SIGNATURE_PLOTS` to an integer to limit the run to the first N ISINs.

 1. Resample the trade-time price series at interval \(\Delta\), compute log-returns for each day, and compute per-day volatility estimators:
    - realized variance (RV),